I was not offered a room but still really want to live on campus. What are my chances?

 I have been awarded a room in the lottery but what if I do not get my course at DCU in the CAO?

 In the case that you are not awarded your chosen course of study at DCU and can provide proof of this to us, you are entitled to a full refund of your deposit.
-Your room cancellation should be made in writing to [email protected] prior to the move in date in order for this deposit to be refundable.

 I have a medical condition and therefore require on-campus accommodation.
 Do I get preference?